 Coolin real estate is some of the most expensive in Idaho, although Coolin house values don't compare to the most expensive real estate in the U.S.

-Coolin is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Coolin is generally considered to be a blue-collar town.
+100.00% of the Coolin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coolin is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Coolin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Telecommuters are a relatively large percentage of the workforce: 100.00% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.